Health Library

 We have a vast digital library of medical information, including wellness and psychiatry topics as well as general medical topics.
 For more information or to schedule an appointment, don’t hesitate to call us.

-What is a male condom?
+What is an external (male) condom?

 How do you buy and store them?